adrien-guesnel/marketplace-with-nextjs/IMPLEMENTATION.md

 - Price fields: to filter the items by min price and max price

 Precision : items are mocking with fix values inside an api route accessible by http://localhost:3000/api/items

+For the components separation, i only separate the item card and pagination but it will be better to separate filters too.